EngineerGirl/LewisAndClarkJourney/stage4.md

 ## Geography:
 This region contained a variety of animals, such as coyotes, bighorn sheep, woodpeckers mountain quail, antelope, rattlesnake, and others.
 This region was mainly flat plains.
 ## North Americans in the Region:
-One Native American tribe in the region was the Northern Plains Indians.
-(Elaborate on interactions and whatnot)
+Some Native American tribes in the region were the Northern Plains Indians and the Mandan.
 ## Noteworthy occurrences/Quotes:
 When Lewis encountered the Native Americans, he believed that their fear and awe of bears was due to their inferior weapons.
 However, after the members of the expedition encountered a bear themselves, and shooting it at least ten times, with the bear showing no sign of injury, he realized that their fear and awe was well-founded.
 ## Travel/Clothing/Food/Supplies: